Thailand or India: Better Backpacking for your Budget

 Mountain-wise, both have some charming hill-stations, though India has the backing might of the Himalayas, as well as a bonus feature of Rajasthan’s endless deserts.

 You will not be able to witness both deserts and mountains in Thailand like you can in India – Credit: Roberto Bruschi

 India is cheaper than Thailand in every respect, except for alcohol.
 Depending on the kind of trip you’re looking for, that fact alone may sway your decision.
 Local activities, food, travel and accommodation are all significantly cheaper in India.
 Hostels in India average 5-8 dollars a night per room while in Thailand’s bigger cities like Phuket or Bangkok, hostels are not as cheap.

-India is not as touristy as thailand, specially if you go off the beaten path.
+India is not as touristy as Thailand, especially if you go off the beaten path.
 Thailand is filled with tourists and it’s near impossible to find a place untouched by the ravenous tourism industry.
 The upside, of course, is great service, safety and standards in all hotels, however small.

 The beauty of India’s less-travelled destinations, though, is unbeatable.
 If you visit the northeast of India or even the southern part of Tamil Nadu, you can go days, even weeks without meeting any non-locals.
-And if you’re worried that this means poorer quality of stay or transport, that’s what we’re here for.
+And if you’re worried that this means a poorer quality of stay or transport, that’s what we’re here for.

 Ease of travel

-Thailand is much easier to travel independently compared to India, and in terms of safety it does have a reputation of being relatively safer than India.
-You can backpack across Thailand without a care and make plans as you go.
-India on the other hand is a little more difficult to navigate, though the rewards are infinitely richer.
+Thailand is much easier to travel independently compared to India, and in terms of safety, it does have a reputation of being relatively safer than India.
+You can backpack across Thailand without a care in the world and make plans as you go.
+India, on the other hand, is a little more difficult to navigate, though the rewards are infinitely richer.
 And with us on your team, you’ve got no reason to worry about tickets, bookings or tips, so really, there’s nothing to lose.